dkarthe/webjeda-blog/_posts/2016-02-03-lazy-loading-large-css-to-speed-up-website.md

 <div id="toc" class="clear"></div>

-Many a times - on a slow connection - a user may wait for a maximum of 5 to 6 seconds and if the website is blank and still busy loading your **head tag** with a huge ```css``` file, user may hit the back button!
+Many a times - on a slow connection - a user may wait for a maximum of 5 to 6 seconds and if the website is blank and still busy loading your **head tag** with a huge ```css``` file, the user may hit the back button!

 You just lost a potential subscriber or even customer if you are selling something.
 Using a pre-loader like I did on [my website](http://webjeda.com){:target="_blank"} can engage the users for a few more seconds but not forever.
 So you should not make your users wait for the main content.

-In this method of lazy loading css the content loads without any style and then the stylesheet loads followed by JavaScript.
+In this method of lazy loading css, the content loads without any style and then the stylesheet loads followed by JavaScript.
 You may have observed this while browsing my website.
 This is important for a user with a slow connection.
 Content(visible stuff) should load at the very beginning.
 Style(css) and scripts(js) can wait.

-This ensures that even if the style or script fails to load, user can still read the content (if the content is text).
+This ensures that even if the style or script fails to load, the user can still read the content (if the content is text).
 You can also [minify your blog for faster loading](/how-to-compress-html-in-jekyll/){:target="_blank"}.

 What I did was, I put a script at the end of the html document to insert the css **link tag** only after loading the document.
-This was helpful because my ```main.css``` is a huge file and also fontawesome stylesheet that loads from a CDN.
+This was helpful because my ```main.css``` is a huge file and also font awesome stylesheet that loads from a CDN.

 {% include adsense-inside-post.html %}

 After testing in [PageSpeed](https://developers.google.com/speed/pagespeed/insights/){:rel='nofollow'}{:target="_blank"} I found that my website is faster than ever!
 Do use this tool to find out what is slowing down your website.

-Another very good tool to analyaze website loading time is [GT Metrix](https://gtmetrix.com/){:rel='nofollow'}{:target="_blank"}.
+Another very good tool to analyze website loading time is [GT Metrix](https://gtmetrix.com/){:rel='nofollow'}{:target="_blank"}.
 This tool will give you a deep analysis on why your website is slow and provides optimized files to use.

 ## How to load CSS at the end?